infinitepower18/Homepage-MobileSafari/README.md

 To load your homepage whenever a new tab is opened, ensure the extension is enabled and that this app is set under Open New Tabs in Safari Settings.

+The app also contains a shortcut to change your homepage URL, which can be used as part of other shortcuts and automations.

 ## Download

 [![image](https://ahnafmahmud.com/files/badges/AppStore.svg)](https://apps.apple.com/app/homepage-for-safari/id6481118559)

 Available for iOS and visionOS.
 On visionOS, the iPad app will be downloaded.

+It's also available for Apple Silicon Macs, in case you want to use the shortcut for scripting purposes.

 [Privacy Policy](https://ahnafmahmud.com/apps/Homepage/PrivacyPolicy.html)